TTTTMMMM/chairLocations/README.md

 ![](/markdownImages/tallAndSkinnyArray.png)

 <span style="font-family: 'Verdana';">The data has been made skinny, but it is still tall.
 In other words, there are rows that must be purged, thus making the array "shorter."
-The resulting array will be considered transformed from tallAndSkinny[] to shortAndSkinny[] after row reduction is achieved!
+The resulting array will be considered transformed from tallAndSkinny[] to shortAndSkinny[] after row reduction is achieved.
 From looking at the original file, it's plain to see that GPS readings that contain lat/long values of (-360, -360) are either meaningless or in error.
 Those rows are eliminated before being uploaded to Firebase.

 ---

 ### Short and Skinny Array

 <span style="font-family: 'Verdana';">The shortAndSkinnyArray[] is the tallAndSkinny[] minus a few rows that are cleansed, such as documents that have LATITUTE = "-360".
 This reduces the number of documents loaded into Firebase. shortAndSkinny[] is uploaded to Firebase.
+In the example we've been working with, the number of rows (called "documents" in Firebase parlance) has been reduced from 221 to 181.

 `console.dir(this.shortAndSkinnyArray);`